jamesawo/jamesawo/README.md

  A fullstack software engineer.
 I love learning, collaborating, building applications & discussing new product ideas.
 I get excited when I am part of an amazing team solving big problems.

-- 💬 Ask me anything about:   _Java|Springboot, Angular 2+, Typescript_
+- 💬 Ask me anything about:   _Java|Springboot, Angular, Typescript_
 - 🧔🏾‍♂️ Pronouns: _he/him_
 - 👌🏾 Todo: _One of my dreams is to visit Germany as part of a work-and-travel experience._
 - ⚡ Fun fact: I love scottering, but I can't ride in real world